keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 ---
 title: Onboarding a Service
 description: Shows you how to onboard the carts service including its database to a Keptn managed project.
-Besides, this use case builds a new artifact that will be automatically deployed via Keptn.
+Besides, this tutorial shows how to deployed a new version of carts via Keptn.
 weight: 20
 keywords: [onboarding]
 aliases:
 ---

-This use case shows how to onboard the carts service including its database.
-Besides this, a new artifact will be automatically deployed by Keptn.
+Shows you how to onboard the carts service including its database to a Keptn managed project.
+Besides, this tutorial shows how to deployed a new version of carts via Keptn.

-## About this use case
+## About this tutorial

-The goal of this use case is to automatically deploy a service into a multi-stage environment using Keptn.
+The goal of this tutorial is to automatically deploy a service into a multi-stage environment using Keptn.
 The stages of the environment are described in a *shipyard* file that defines the name, deployment strategy, and test strategy of each stage.
 In case an additional stage is needed, the shipyard file can be easily extended by a stage definition before creating the project.
 After creating the project, the service that is going to be managed by Keptn needs to be onboarded.
 Finally, an artifact of the carts service will be deployed by Keptn.

 <details><summary>*Click here to learn more about Keptn internal services.*</summary>
 <p>
-To illustrate the scenario this use case addresses, Keptn relies on following internal services: *shipyard-service*, *helm-service*, *jmeter-service*, and *gatekeeper-service*.
+To illustrate the scenario this tutorial addresses, Keptn relies on following internal services: *shipyard-service*, *helm-service*, *jmeter-service*, and *gatekeeper-service*.
 These services have the following responsibilities:

 **shipyard-service:**